 There are many forms of dimmer switches, even remote zapper like dimmers great for those places where you don't always want to get up to play with the light.

 Last year a viewer was asking about putting dimmers on multi location light switches, like those top/bottom of the stairs three way light switches.
+For more details on 3-way and 4-way switches read this article.
 At the time I said it was not easy because ordinary dimmers certainly will not work.
 A year later I stand corrected.
 Lutron now makes a set of switches and dimmers that work together for multi-location control, up to 10 separate control locations for a single light, with any of them on/off or dimmer control.
 For standing corrected, I stand multiply corrected on that one.
+Maestro Dimmer & Switch by Lutron.
+Now, for some reason it is impossible to find out exactly how to do that on Lutron's web site but their customer service did give me the exact informaiton: "Thank you for contacting Lutron Tech Support!
+The two devices you would need to have dimming at both locations would be the MACL-153M and the MA-R. They are part of our Maestro product liner and give the capability of dimming from two or more locations. dated 2022" Now you have the best guarded secret of the company.

 Click here for information on the LEGALITY OF DIY ELECTRICAL WORK.